hafizadtghazali/awesome-inspiration/README.md

 ## Design

+- [Calltoidea](https://www.calltoidea.com/) - Calltoidea is the unique place where you can find inspiration.
+A great tool created by a deisnger for web professionals.
 - [Mindsparkle Mag](https://mindsparklemag.com/) - We showcase award winning design projects including branding, illustration, graphic design & many more.
 - [Design Inspiration](https://www.designspiration.com/) - Save creative inspiration, colors, links, notes, screenshots with our new Browser Extension.
 - [SearchSystem™](https://searchsystem.co/) - An ever-growing collection of references and tools for designers.